ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 Background
 ----------

-Webots is an open source and multi-platform robot simulator.
-It provides a complete development environment to model, program and simulate robots.
+Webots is a robot simulator that can be used with ROS 2.
+Unlike turtlesim, it provides physics-based models for robots, sensors, actuators and objects.
+This provides realistic simulation results that should match the behaviors observed in the real world.
+Hence, what you get in simulation is very close to what you will observe when transferring your ROS 2 controllers to a real robot.

-Webots_ros2 is a package offering an interface between ROS2 and Webots, using the sub-package named webots_ros2_driver that you will use in this tutorial.
+webots_ros2 is a package offering an interface between ROS2 and Webots with the help of the sub-package webots_ros2_driver that you will use in this tutorial.
-There is also some other sub-packages containing examples with different robots such as the TurtleBot 3 you may find on the :doc:`../../Tutorials` page.
+There is also some other sub-packages containing examples with different robots such as the TurtleBot 3 you may find on the :doc:`../../Tutorials` page under the ``Demos`` section.

 This tutorial will introduce you how to create your first simulation by modeling your robot and implementing a Python plugin derived from webots_ros2_driver.